2022 Legislative Agenda

 Resolves disputes effectively with self-determination; and

 Promotes civility and compassion.

-Launched the Eviction Resolution Program in six counties, serving tenants and landlords to prevent evictions in collaboration with the Washington State Supreme Court, Superior Court Judges Association, Office of Civil Legal Aid, Administrative Office of the Courts and and rental assistance organizations; and
+In 2021 DRCs launched the Eviction Resolution Pilot Program statewide to support tenants and landlords in rent owed conflicts per the Legislature's intent in E2SSB 5160 in collaboration with the Washington State Supreme Court, Superior Court Judges Association, Office of Civil Legal Aid, Administrative Office of the Courts and rental assistance organizations; and

 Reduced court burdens and provided access to justice via remote mediation.

-Resolution Washington and DRCs have stepped up to meet eviction prevention, community problem solving and family needs during COVID-19.
+Resolution Washington and DRCs have stepped up to meet eviction prevention, community problem solving and family needs.
 The DRCs appreciate the interest and support legislators have shown in engaging with DRCs to address tough challenges during these times.